 On February 12, 2021, the IASB issued Disclosure Initiative - Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements).
 The amendments help companies provide useful accounting policy disclosures.
 The amendments are effective for annual periods beginning on or after January 1, 2023.
-The Company intends to adopt this amendment in its Consolidated Financial Statements for the annual period beginning January 1, 2023.
-The extent of the impact of the adoption of this amendment has not yet been determined.
+The Company intends to adopt these amendments in its Consolidated Financial Statements for the annual period beginning January 1, 2023.
+The adoption of these amendments are not expected to have a material impact on the Consolidated Financial Statements.